Monkey

 Julius Caesar landed in Britain (he failed to conquer it, having to return to Gaul to quell a revolt) Click to show or hide the answer

-Emperor at the time of the Roman conquest of Britain (43 AD) – came to Britain to accept the surrender in person Click to show or hide the answer
+Emperor at the time of the Roman conquest of Britain – came to accept the surrender in person Click to show or hide the answer

-Roman senator who led the Claudian invasion of 43 AD, and became the first Roman governor of Britain Click to show or hide the answer
+Roman senator who led the Claudian invasion of AD 43, and became the first Roman governor of Britain Click to show or hide the answer

 Roman general who served in Britain periodically from AD 58, was made governor in AD 77, and was responsible for much of the Roman conquest of Britain (completed with the defeat of the Caledonians at the Battle of Mons Graupius in AD 83 or 84); his daughter Julia married the historian Tacitus Click to show or hide the answer